 Note.
 Obedience without muhabbat is not sufficient since there is no resolution and firmness in such acts of obedience devoid of love.

-Also referred as: Hubb, Love, Hubbe, Mohabbat, Muhabbut
+Also referred to as: Hubb, Love, Hubbe, Mohabbat, Muhabbut

-See: Allah, MuhammadAllah's peace and blessings be upon him, Masjid, Tasawwuf, Tazkiyah
+See: Allah, Prophet MuhammadAllah's peace and blessings be upon him, Masjid, Tasawwuf, Tazkiyah

 Prophet Muhammad (571 A.D - 632 A.D, Arabia) is the Final Messenger sent by Allah to guide Mankind and Jinn and complete His religion.
-He was an orphan and became a trader by profession and was well known as Muhammad, The Trustworthy .
+The Noble Prophet was an orphan and became a trader by profession and was well known as Muhammad - The Trustworthy.
 At the age of forty he received Prophethood through the Angel Jibraaeel (Gabriel) in Makkah (Mecca - Arabia).
-He was The Unlettered Prophet - He could not read or write however Allah revealed upon him the Holy Quran.
+He was The Unlettered Prophet - He could not read nor write however Allah revealed upon him the Holy Quran.
 This glorious divine revelation to a human who could not even read the words 'Messenger of Allah' was a Miracle and proof of Prophethood.

 At the time pagan Arabs worshipped idols, killed their infant children particularly girls, drank intoxicants excessively and gambled.
 They consumed the rights of orphans and grossly misappropriated inheritance to the extent that family members were considered assets and part of the inheritance estate.